Feature flag management

 What does a feature flag mean?

-What is the tool for feature flag?
+What is the tool for feature flags?

 A feature flag tool is software that helps you create, manage, and evaluate feature flags in production.
-Some tools focus only on releases, while others support access control tied to pricing, entitlements, and billing state.
+Some tools focus only on new feature releases, while others support access control tied to pricing, entitlements, and billing state.

 Should I turn off feature flags?